BroFox86/ss2-modpack/DMM/SS2_Rebirth_v05b/readme.txt

+													REBIRTH 05b

+The 05b version includes a fixed midwife model by Paynamia (the face and hair now have proper shapes).
+The Secmod compatibility patch has been integrated.

+voodoo47

 													REBIRTH 05a

 The 05a version includes a Rebirth model of the thrown hybrid grenade.
 All the FM compatibility fixes are now in one DML file.